 Purpose of administration

 Administration is a legal process that provides a struggling company with protection from creditors while it seeks to reorganize and return to solvency.
-The primary objective of administration is the preservation of the company’s business and assets, with the ultimate goal of achieving a better outcome for creditors and stakeholders than liquidation would.
-This would be the first aspect in administration vs in liquidation.
+The primary objective is the preservation of the company’s business and assets, aiming for a better outcome for creditors and stakeholders than liquidation would.

 Appointment of an administrator

-In administration, an insolvency practitioner, known as an administrator, is appointed to take control of the company’s affairs.
-The administrator’s role is to assess the company’s financial situation, explore options for its revival, and formulate a strategy to achieve this revival.
+An insolvency practitioner, known as an administrator, is appointed to take control of the company’s affairs.
+Their role is to assess the financial situation, explore revival options, and formulate a strategy to achieve recovery.

 Moratorium on creditor actions

-One of the key benefits of administration is the automatic moratorium on creditor actions.
-Once the administration process begins, creditors are prohibited from taking legal action against the company or its assets.
-This provides a breathing space for the company to develop and implement a rescue plan.
-This is another important aspect when it comes to liquidation vs voluntary administration.
+One key benefit of administration is the automatic moratorium on creditor actions.
+Once the process begins, creditors cannot take legal action against the company or its assets.
+This provides breathing space for the company to develop and implement a rescue plan.

 Decision-making during administration

-During the administration process, the administrator assumes decision-making authority over the company, often overriding the existing management team.
-This allows for swift and necessary changes to be made to improve the company’s financial position.
+The administrator assumes decision-making authority, often overriding the existing management team.
+This allows for swift and necessary changes to improve the company’s financial position.

 Rescue or sale of the business

-The primary goal of administration is to rescue the company as a going concern.
-This may involve negotiating with creditors, raising new capital, selling underperforming assets, or restructuring debt.
-If a rescue is not feasible, the administrator may arrange for the sale of the business and its assets to maximize the return to creditors.
+The main goal of administration is to rescue the company as a going concern.
+This may involve negotiations with creditors, raising capital, selling underperforming assets, or restructuring debt.
+If rescue is not feasible, the administrator may arrange a sale of the business and its assets to maximize returns to creditors.

 Duration of administration

-Administrations are typically time-limited, with a maximum duration of one year, although extensions can be granted in exceptional circumstances.
-The process aims to be relatively swift, as it is focused on preserving the business and minimizing disruption.
+Administrations are time-limited, typically up to one year, though extensions can be granted in exceptional cases.
+The process aims to be relatively swift to preserve the business and minimize disruption.

 Outcome for creditors

-In an administration, creditors may receive partial repayment of their debts or agree to a compromise arrangement.
-The goal is to achieve a better return for creditors compared to liquidation, where assets are sold off, often at lower prices.
+Creditors may receive partial repayment or agree to a compromise arrangement.
+The goal is to achieve a better return than liquidation, where assets are often sold at lower values.

 Liquidation